Prahlada: Early life

-The asura Shambara and Vayu were tasked to slay the prince, but both of them were driven away by Vishnu.
+The asuras Shambara and Vayu were tasked with slaying the prince, but both of them were driven away and were killed by Vishnu.
 The boy was entrusted to Shukra, who educated him regarding his duties, the sciences, and justice, and was returned to his father after he was deemed to have become humble.
-The asura king once again broached the topic of God with his son, only to discover that the latter had never wavered in his faith.
-Finally, the wicked daitya commanded all the daityas and the danavas to collect all the mountains of the earth to construct a barrier over the boy in the ocean, so that his son would be submerged for a millennium.
-Even though they spread over him for a thousand miles, Prahlada, bound hand and foot, prayed to Vishnu, who granted him a number of boons, and returned to prostrate before his father, who was left bewildered.
+The asura king once again broached the topic of deities with his son, only to discover that the latter had never wavered in his faith.
+Finally, the wicked daitya commanded all the daityas and the danavas to collect all the mountains of the earth to construct a barrier over the boy in the ocean, so that his son would be submerged for a year.
+Even though they spread over him for a thousand kilometres, Prahlada, bound hands and feet, prayed to Vishnu, who granted him a number of boons, moved all the mountains of the earth to their places from the seas and moved the asuras away and had Prahlada returned to prostrate before his father, who was left bewildered.

-After tolerating repeated abuse from Hiranyakashipu, Prahlada is eventually saved by Narasimha, an avatar of Vishnu in the form of a man-lion, emerges from within a stone pillar, who places the king on his thighs, and kills him with his sharp nails at the threshold to his home at dusk, thus nullifying all of Hiranyakashipu's boon of virtual immortality.
+After tolerating repeated abuse from Hiranyakashipu, Prahlada is eventually saved by Narasimha, an avatara of Vishnu in the form of a lion, who emerges from within a stone pillar in the palace, caught and placed Hiranyakashipu on his thighs, and then disemboweled and killed Hiranyakashipu with his sharp nails at the threshold to his home at dusk and Hiranyakashipu died after being disemboweled by Narasimha, thus nullifying all of Hiranyakashipu's boon of virtual immortality and destroying it fully and Narasimha disembowels and kills Hiranyakashipu.

-Prahlada eventually becomes the king of the daityas, and attains a place in the abode of Vishnu (Vaikuntha) after his death.
+Prahlada eventually becomes the king of the asuras and attains a place in the abode of Vishnu and Lakshmi (Vaikuntha) after his death.